-On the flip side, if you’re mostly interested in sectional outdoor beds for use as an actual outdoor bed (but maybe can’t justify having just an outdoor bed when you have periodic house guests), you want to look less for a set that’s symmetrical, and more for one that has a really nicely made “sofa” side.
-A big canopy will make for an obviously-skewed sectional set when it’s pulled apart, but is ideal for solo lounging, as it offers plenty of light shade in addition to ample room to spread out.
+On the flip side, if you’re mostly interested in sectional outdoor beds for use as an actual outdoor bed?
+You want to look less for a set that’s symmetrical, and more for one that has a really nicely made “sofa” side.
+A big canopy makes for an obviously-skewed sectional set when you pull it apart, but is ideal for solo lounging.
+You’ll get plenty of light shade in addition to ample room to spread out.
 You’ll wind up with two curved, backless seats, a sofa, and a table when you pull the set apart, which is a tad bit less flexible, but a nearly king-sized outdoor bed when it’s all put together!

 And if you’re really longing for some fresh air, but maybe not looking forward to spending the whole afternoon in the sun?
-Fully covered sectional outdoor beds might be your best bet.
+Fully covered outdoor beds might be your best bet.
 Rather than having a canopy on one side, these have a dome that covers the top completely, paired with removable fabric curtains that help shelter the inside from light (or nosy neighbors!).
-Instead of pulling apart into two sofas, the middle can be removed and converted into two benches, with nesting tables hidden underneath to complete the set.
-This is definitely the most unusual looking set in the bunch, but is perfect if you want to spend a lot of time in a shady spot outside, and occasionally play host to a small, cozy group of guests without buying a full set of outdoor furniture.
+This is definitely the most unusual looking set in the bunch, and not all of them are sectional, but they’re perfect if you want to spend a lot of time in a shady spot outside, and occasionally play host to a small, cozy group of guests without buying a full set of outdoor furniture.